wennycooper/wsProject/README.md

     node ./wsServer

 ## Run wsClient
-    In PC1, open chrome/firefox browser with wsClient.html
+    In PC1, open chrome/firefox browser and access https://YOUR_HTTPS_SERVER/wsClient.html
-    In PC2, open chrome/firefox browser with wsClient.html,
+    In PC2, open chrome/firefox browser and access https://YOUR_HTTPS_SERVER/wsClient.html
-    and on one PC, click [Call] button, the video call should be established.
+    and on one PC, click [Call] button, the call should be established.

 ## ToDo